johanley/postscript-notes/README.md

 When you use percentages instead of absolute units, it will usually give you 90% of what you need when the aspect ratio changes significantly.
 Typically, you will still need to make small adjustments here and there to get it just right.
-(The same is true on the web.
-For example, the size of margins, as a percent of the screen dimensions, is usually larger when the screen is physically larger.)
+The same is true on the web.
+For example, the size of margins, *as a percent of the screen dimensions*, is usually larger when the screen is physically larger.

 ## Margins That Are Sensitive to the Position of the Binding